Update

 Impacts on Marine Ecosystems

 Plastics are everywhere now even in the deepest part of the oceans.
-Of the approximately 275 million metric tons of plastic waste produced annually, up to 12 million tons leak into oceans, wreaking havoc on livelihoods and ecosystems (CIEL, 2020) .
+Global plastics production was estimated at 390.7 million metric tons in 2021, an annual increase of four percent.
+At least 14 million tons of plastic end up in the ocean every year, and plastic makes up 80% of all marine debris found from surface waters to deep-sea sediments (IUCN, 2021).
+Recent studies found an over 170 trillion plastic particles afloat in the world’s oceans.
 The result is an estimated $13 billion in annual environmental damage to marine ecosystems.
 Plastic pollution affects marine life through various pathways, including ingestion, entanglement, toxic impacts, and more.
 In a 2016 report, the Secretariat of the Convention on Biological Diversity (CBD) recognized that marine debris is a globally significant stressor on the marine and coastal environment, as studies show that almost 800 marine species are affected by plastic pollution.

 Impacts of plastic waste on the marine environment.
 Source: GRID-Arendal, 2021.